djradon/public-notes/book.semantic-modeling-for-data.md

 e.g. John is related to the individual Data Scientist via the relation hasProfession.

-you can still position the entity into a hierarchy of similar entities (e.g., saying that a Data Scientist is a kind of Information Technology Professional) by using, for example, the skos:narrower relation or similar.
+- you can still position the entity into a hierarchy of similar entities (e.g., saying that a Data Scientist is a kind of Information Technology Professional) by using, for example, the skos:narrower relation or similar.
+- you get the freedom to use the entity in any relations you like, not only instantiation, keeping at the same time its instances in short reach.
+-

 #### skos